 Researchers have recently looked into performing other types of medical interventions in teleoperation, exploiting needles and scalpels\cite{ferraguti2015,feizi2021robotics}.
-However, the intrinsic interaction complexity connected with the variegated mechanical properties of biological tissues poses a challenge to traditional interaction control approaches, which rely on contact models.
-These controllers also require extensive tuning for switching between operations, which requires both application-specific knowledge and profound knowledge of the control architecture.
+Teleoperation presents unique challenges compared to autonomous manipulation.
+The robot must follow the operator's real-time commands without knowing their intentions while maintaining interaction stability and adhering to safety constraints.
+The intrinsic interaction complexity connected with the variegated mechanical properties of biological tissues poses a challenge to traditional interaction control approaches, which rely on contact models.
+These controllers also require extensive tuning for switching between operations, requiring application-specific knowledge and profound knowledge of the control architecture.
 Furthermore, the introduction of delays and the exponential increase of computational complexity when multi-arms are involved render extremely challenging the applicability of these methods in teleoperation \cite{feizi2021robotics,minelli2019energy}.
-Therefore, these method can potentially generate unsafe interaction due to the intrinsic energy tracking limitations due the discrete nature of the virtual tank conservative energy \cite{babarahmati2019}.
+Therefore, these methods can potentially generate unsafe interaction due to the intrinsic energy tracking limitations due to the discrete nature of the virtual tank conservative energy \cite{babarahmati2019}.

-Other applications of co-bots in robotics involved automated diagnostics (e.g., ultrasound scan) and robot-aided TMS (Transcranial Magnetic Stimulation) \cite{pennimpede2013hot,noccaro2021development}.
-The automation of diagnostic technology looks into the possibility of completely automating examinations such as the ultrasound scan, looking into machine learning and neural network to identify anomalies in the image and perform a diagnosis.
-The application for TMS aims to improve the stimulation by improving the neural circuit targeting, being this technology's effectiveness depends on the selective stimulation of the nervous tissues using magnetic induction.
+Other applications of co-bots in robotics involve automated diagnostics (e.g., ultrasound scan) and robot-aided TMS (Transcranial Magnetic Stimulation) \cite{pennimpede2013hot,noccaro2021development}.
+The automation of diagnostic technology looks into the possibility of completely automating examinations such as the ultrasound scan, looking into machine learning and neural networks to identify anomalies in the image and perform a diagnosis.
+The application for TMS aims to improve the stimulation by improving the neural circuit targeting, as this technology's effectiveness depends on the selective stimulation of the nervous tissues using magnetic induction.